isc-projects/stork/doc/user/install.rst

 Supported Systems
 =================

-Stork is tested on the following systems:

-- Ubuntu 18.04 and 20.04
-- Fedora 31 and 32
-- CentOS 8
-- MacOS 11.3*

-\* MacOS is not and will not be officially supported.
-However, many developers on ISC's team use Macs, so the intention is to keep Stork buildable on this platform.

 ``stork-server`` and ``stork-agent`` are written in the Go language; the server uses a PostgreSQL database.
 In principle, the software can be run on any POSIX system that has a Go compiler and PostgreSQL.
-It is likely the software can also be built on other modern systems, but
-ISC's testing capabilities are modest.
+It is likely the software can also be built on other modern systems, but ISC's testing capabilities are modest.
 We encourage users to try running Stork on other OSes not on this list and report their findings to ISC.

+We put the main effort into ensuring compatibility with live Ubuntu and RHEL long-time-support (LTS) versions.

+The table below describes the checks performed on the particular operating systems.

+.. csv-table:: Tested operating systems
+   :file: tested-systems.csv
+   :header-rows: 1

+Legend:

+- ``X`` - the check is regularly performed on our CI system
+- ``D`` - the operating system is used to develop Stork, so some checks are performed as a side effect
+- ``U`` - the check is not covered by our CI system, but some users reported successful passes

+\* MacOS is not and will not be officially supported.
+However, many developers on ISC's team use Macs, so the intention is to keep Stork buildable on this platform.

+\*\* The BSD-like systems are not officially supported, but some users reported successful installations on these systems.

 Installation Prerequisites
 ==========================